 - For traditional asset classes (listed equity and fixed income), we use direct dialogues with representatives from different levels to challenge investee companies on their strategy and performance, which includes non-financial performance and Environmental, Social and Governance (ESG) policies.
 The engagement process is guided by clear and meaningful objectives communicated beforehand to the management, which are used to measure and evaluate progress at regularly organized meetings.
-When progress has not been made within the defined timeline, we apply escalation techniques; - For alternative credit assets, on the direct investment side (leverage loans and private debt), teams engage with companies, sponsors, and banks with respect to deal analysis and ongoing credit monitoring on a regular basis through an ESG questionnaire completed during the syndication period.
+When progress has not been made within the defined timeline, we vote with conviction or apply other escalation techniques; - For direct real estate assets, on the real estate equity side, we engage directly with tenants, with the aim of increasing their awareness of ESG issues and understand their current and future ESG-related needs, and we also encourage our tenants to share utility data information used to identify inefficiencies in the building and monitor impact of deployed actions; on the commercial real estate (CRE) debt side, we sought to actively improve the level of data visibility on underlying assets to better inform our view of environmental risks.
+Historically, access to such data in private or secondary CRE markets has been poor, which has hampered visibility of the efficiency or underlying ESG performance of assets and our ability to deploy specific engagement approaches with our CRE counterparties; - For alternative credit assets, on the direct investment side (leverage loans and private debt), teams engage with companies, sponsors, and banks with respect to deal analysis and ongoing credit monitoring on a regular basis through an ESG questionnaire completed during the syndication period.
 On the secured finance side, we aim to leverage our size as one of the largest European investors in collateralized loan obligations (CLOs) to promote responsible investment practices, directing CLO managers towards higher standards in terms of ESG, both in their day-to-day corporate management as well as in their investment philosophy, and only investing with CLO managers that respect minimal ESG guidelines (i.e., as being signatory of a responsible investment international standard like UN PRI, having a carbon footprint reduction plan, an inclusion program and exclusion policies).